 The main way to prevent further damage during a heart attack is to restore blood flow to the heart quickly.
 The faster this happens, the less heart muscle cells will die, which is important as they cannot be repaired of regenerated after injury.

-If you believe someone if having a heart attack, call triple zero (000) immediately.
+If you believe someone is having a heart attack, call Triple Zero (000) immediately.

 You should have regular physical exams by your doctor to test risk factors, in order to prevent a heart attack from occurring.